 - Provides a lower-cost approach to converting prospects into customers.
 Many outbound marketing messages get distributed to huge audiences in which many members have no need for your brand.
 By offering greater focus, inbound investments avoid this waste.

-Inbound marketing is great for targeting companies whose decision makers are researching solutions online.
+Inbound marketing is great for targeting companies whose decision-makers are researching solutions online.
 It allows you to harness that demand and fill your sales pipeline.
-It leverages content marketing, search, mobile, social and local marketing to match your offerings up with buyers who are looking for what you do.
+It leverages content marketing, search, mobile, social, and local marketing to match your offerings with buyers looking for what you do.

 Chapter 9: Role of Blogging in Inbound Marketing

 What is blogging & why is it important for Inbound Marketing?